WorldDbs/rust-fil-proofs/README.md

 **NOTE:** `rust-fil-proofs` can only be built for and run on 64-bit platforms; building will panic if the target architecture is not 64-bits.

-Before building you will need OpenCL to be installed.
-On Ubuntu, this can be achieved with `apt install ocl-icd-opencl-dev`.
+Before building you will need OpenCL to be installed, on Ubuntu this can be achieved with `apt install ocl-icd-opencl-dev`.
 Other system dependencies such as 'gcc/clang', 'wall' and 'cmake' are also required.

-You will also need to install the hwloc library.
-On Ubuntu, this can be achieved with `apt install hwloc libhwloc-dev`.
-For other platforms, please see the [hwloc-rs Prerequisites section](https://github.com/daschl/hwloc-rs).

 ```
 > cargo build --release --all